infominer33/infominer33.github.io/README.md

 I'm primarily interested in Bitcoin, blockchain, cryptocurrencies, developing and related subjects—along with data science, quantum computing, and other tech trends.
 When learning a new subject, I like to begin with a thorough examination of its history.

-**Do** contact me if you need content on [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) \ Self Sovereign Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)
+Do **contact me** if you need content related to Blockchain—Decentralized—Self-Sovereign Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

 My aim: Create evergreen content, and relate complex subjects in a concise fashion—supplying essential details, with links for further study.